matrix-org/matrix-appservice-slack/README.md

    posted in private channels.
 See [MSC701](https://github.com/matrix-org/matrix-doc/issues/701) for details.

 6. Click on `Install App` and `Install App to Workspace`.
-Note the access tokens show.
+Note the access token shown.
-   You will need the `Bot User OAuth Access Token` and if you want to bridge files, the `OAuth Access Token` whenever you link a room.
+   You will need the `OAuth Access Token` whenever you link a room.

 7. For each channel you would like to bridge, perform the following steps: